lnardon/VanGogh/README.md

 Make you sure you have golang installed on your machine and run the command below on the root folder to build it

 ```
-go build
+go install && go build
 ```

 ## How to run

-There are two operations available, a file conversion or a file resize
+There are two operations available, a file conversion or a file resize.

 #### File conversion

 You can convert images on/to the formats jpeg, png and webp.

-Run the command below to run the application

 ```
 ./VanGogh convert <file_path> <target_format>